top of page

 I DO STUFF, MAKE THINGS AND ANNOY PEOPLE

-veronicatsgardens
+• veronicatsgardens

-Dad was a tall, thin, dark and handsome man whose presence was authoritative and dignified.
-Like mom he was respected by all who knew him.
 Dad was a great whistler and birder.
 He kept caged song birds when I was a child and today sits with his binoculars looking at and for birds that frequent our neighborhood of Rio Claro, Trinidad.
-He was self taught and always educating himself through extensive reading.
-He had and still has the eyes of a hawk and misses nothing.
-In a country where broken English is widely spoken, he insisted that his kids spoke proper English and would often have us repeat sentences or replay scenarios to correct improper vocabulary.
-Dad believed in elbow grease.
-Dishes, sinks, surfaces, clothes, shoes, had to be spanking clean.
-Even old and dented pots and pans had to be scrubbed until were shiny.
+He is a self taught man and educates himself through extensive reading.
+At the age of ninety my father still has the eyes of a hawk and misses nothing.
+In a country where broken English is widely spoken, he insisted that his children spoke proper English and would often have us repeat sentences or replay scenarios to correct improper vocabulary.
+He himself speaks proper English, with old English and patois words and phrases that most people have forgotten or rarely use today.
+Dad believes in elbow grease.
+Dishes, sinks, surfaces, floors, windows, clothes, shoes, had to be spanking clean.
+Even old and dented pots and pans had to be scrubbed until shiny.
+Dishonest, lackadaisical and idle people and persons with loose lips do not fare well with my father.

-As I age I find that I am increasingly like my mother.
-Like her devotion to the Church, I am devoted to a life in gardens.
-Maybe it it because I find peace and perhaps God too by connecting to the land.
-It may be that I connect to my mother and to all my ancestors while working with plants and in soil.
+Similar to my mother's devotion to the Church, I am devoted to a life in gardens.
+Maybe it is because many trees are majestic beings that have weathered time.
+Like rivers, what stories old tress would tell if they could speak to us.
+Trees create beautiful cathedrals and frame the places in which I find peace, solace and perhaps God too, by connecting me to the land.
+It may be that feel closest to my mother and to all my ancestors while working with plants and in soil.
 Here in New York, with no land to call my own, I garden anyway and anywhere I can.
 I make things.
-I paint.
-I bake from scratch and enjoy ingredients that I can grow myself, in a tiny community garden spot, while living in a forth floor apartment.
-I was born without privilege but into the care of resilient people who knew how to make a good life.
-I am resourceful and make the best of what gifts I've been given.
+I paint and draw and sing.
+I bake from scratch and enjoy ingredients that I can grow myself, in a tiny garden plot, while living in a forth floor apartment.
+I was born without the privilege of wealth but into the care of dignified, resilient and hard working people who knew how to make a good and simple life from the little they were given.
+They did so with integrity and without fear, even if they annoyed others.
+I make the best of the gifts I've been given.
 I know who I am.
-My mom and dad taught me well.
+Mommy and Daddy taught me well.

 Subscribe Form